Payger/woocommerce-gateway/README.txt

 5. On the Dashboard go to WooCommerce > Settings > Checkout > Payger and do the following:
 6. Enable payments through payger
 7. Set your username and password previously given by Payger and save changes.
-8. On the Advanced Options please choose the "Accepted Currencies" for your shop. ( This will be a list of cryptocurrencies based on your shop currency )
+8. On the Advanced Options please choose the "Accepted Currencies" for your shop. ( This will be a list of crypto currencies based on your shop currency )

-You are now ready to start accepting cryptocurrencies on your website.
+You are now ready to start accepting crypto currencies on your website.

 == Frequently Asked Questions ==

 = Do I need to have a Payger account? =

 Yes.
 Before using the plugin you will need to register on [Payger](https://payger.com) as Business.
-This will allow you to generate a Key and Secret pair that would than be needed to configure the plugin and start showing cryptocurrencies as a payment option.
+This will allow you to generate a Key and Secret pair that would than be needed to configure the plugin and start showing crypto currencies as a payment option.

 = How will underpaid orders work? =